Achille Starace: Dismissal

-In October 1939, Starace was finally dismissed as party secretary in favor of the popular aviator Ettore Muti.
+In October 1939, Starace was finally dismissed as party secretary in favour of the popular aviator Ettore Muti.
 He was made chief of staff of the Blackshirts and he held this position until being dismissed for incompetence in May 1941.
 He was succeeded by Enzo Galbiati.

 Imprisonment and death

 In 1943, following the demise of Mussolini's regime, Starace was arrested by Pietro Badoglio's Royalist government.
 He was arrested even though his real power under Mussolini had ended two years earlier.

-After unsuccessfully attempting to regain Mussolini's favor in the German-backed Italian Social Republic of Salò, Starace was again arrested.
+After unsuccessfully attempting to regain Mussolini's favour in the German-backed Italian Social Republic of Salò, Starace was again arrested.
 This time he was imprisoned in a concentration camp in Verona and was arrested by his former colleagues on charges that he had weakened the party during his tenure as Party Secretary.

 Starace was eventually released and moved to Milan.
 On 29 April 1945, during his morning jog, he was recognized and captured by anti-Fascist Italian partisans.
 Starace was taken to Piazzale Loreto and shown the body of Mussolini, which he saluted just before he was executed.
 His body was subsequently strung up alongside Mussolini's.
-Starace once said of Mussolini "He is a god".

-Starace in Italian Daily Life

-Starace was one of the main objects of political satire and popular jokes under Fascism.
-The citations of his sayings are innumerable, and the majority of them, if separated for a moment from the tragic historical circumstances of their origin, are quite sufficient to demonstrate that Starace had moved away from practical sense in his pursuit of a path for propaganda for the regime:

-"I wonder why the expectation is still to consider the end of the year to conform to the metric of 31 December rather than 28 October [the date of the March on Rome in 1922].
-The attachment to this custom is indicative of non-fascist mentality."

-"At the word" comizio (roman for meeting) "from now on please replace the word" gathering of propaganda.
-"The word comizio reminds us of times passed forever."

-On one occasion he had to preside officially at a high-level medical symposium, but, much to the displeasure of the participants, turned up one hour late for the opening address, explaining that he had been on his daily hour of horse riding.

-Far from offering excuses to the infuriated audience, he sharply cut short the protests with a famous phrase: "do less medicals, just drop your books and do more gymnastics, dedicate yourself to equestrian sports" (datevi all'ippica in Italian).

-The motto stuck and in the 21st century Datevi all'ippica still is a proverbial catchphrase to tell someone that he is incompetent and should try his hand at some unskilled job.